 South Tyrol, tucked at the top of Italy near the Austrian border, is an off-the-beaten-path destination that seems custom-made for active families.
 This scenic province is framed by the Alps to the north and beautiful wine country to the south.
 In between lie charming villages, towering mountain peaks and hundreds of castles.
 And you can reach it all from the region’s capital, Bolzano.

 Bolzano, or Bozen in German, is a convenient home base for exploring this diverse and family-friendly region.
 Twelve minutes from the city center is a family retreat loved by generations: Parkhotel Holzner, located on a plateau high above Bolzano in the charming village of Oberbozen.
 This is the kind of place where families return year after year to relax and play together.
 The long list of kid-friendly amenities includes indoor and outdoor pools, playrooms and playgrounds, tennis and a stargazing tower with a retractable roof.

 Rooms and suites come in a variety of family-friendly configurations, and the hotel has two onsite restaurants and a wine bar.
-Even if you don’t stay here, it’s worth a trip up the mountain (about 15 minutes by cable car) to dine on the patio and take in the breathtaking views of Dolomite Mountains and the valley below.
+Even if you don’t stay here, it’s worth a trip up the mountain (about 15 minutes by cable car) to dine on the patio and take in the breathtaking views of the Dolomite Mountains and the valley below.